dominiczedler/Snips-Squeezebox/README.md

 ## I. Features

-- full multi-room support :house:
+- Control each of your devices from any room :house:
-- context-awareness: it detects what room you're in :speech_balloon:
+- If you don't mention the room, the system recognizes what room you're in :speech_balloon:
+- Pauses automatically with the wakeword and plays after the Snips session :ear:
-- listen to radio and podcasts :radio:
+- Listen to any radio station and podcast :radio:
-- synchronize multiple players
+- synchronize multiple players :hear_no_evil:
 - bluetooth speakers and headphones support :headphones:

 ![Example Device Setup](./resources/Device%20Setup.png?raw=true "Example Device Setup")